Clytemnestra (novel)

-Clytemnestra is a 2023 novel, the debut novel by Costanza Casati.
-It is a feminist retelling of the story of Clytemnestra, a character who appears in The Iliad.
+Clytemnestra is a 2023 novel, the debut novel by Italian author Costanza Casati.
+It is a feminist retelling of the story of Clytemnestra, a character from Greek mythology.
 The original Clytemnestra has been maligned for her betrayal and murder of her husband Agamemnon.
 Casati's novel tells Clytemnestra's story from her own perspective.

 Plot

 Clytemnestra and her sister Helen grow up in Sparta, daughters of King Tyndareus and his wife Leda.
 Helen is clever but physically weaker; Clytemnestra defends her from other girls.
 In particular, the girls quarrel with their age-mate Cynisca.
 Rumors about Helen's parentage make her childhood difficult; some say that she was conceived after Zeus raped her mother Leda, while others state that she is a mortal bastard.

 Clytemnestra's twin brothers Castor and Polydeuces plan to leave Sparta to join Jason and the Argonauts.
 Clytemnestra weds Tantalus and soon becomes pregnant.
 Tantalus returns to his kingdom temporarily, leaving Clytemnestra with her parents.

 Meanwhile, political turmoil erupts in the nearby city-state of Mycenae.
 King Atreus is murdered by his nephew Aegisthus.
 The sons of Atreus, Agamemnon and Menelaus, flee their city and seek refuge in Sparta.
 Agamemnon is respected by the Spartan men but abuses the female servants.
 Tyndareus refuses to send them away.
 Eventually, the brothers reclaim their throne, and Aegisthus is exiled.

 Tyndareus declares that he will hold a contest for Helen's hand in marriage.
 He forces all potential suitors to swear an oath to support Helen's eventual husband.
 Helen chooses to marry Menelaus.

 Clytemnestra goes into labor and gives birth to a healthy son.
 Assisted by Clytemnestra's rival Cynisca, Agamemnon kills Tantalus as well as the baby.
 Tyndareus was aware of this murderous scheme; he approved it in order to strengthen the alliance between Sparta and Mycenae.
 Clytemnestra is forced to marry Agamemnon.